Menu

 5. Pompeii is a petrified ancient Roman city frozen in time.
 Visit this gorgeous city, then hike to the top of the Volcano.
 It is also one of the most important archaeological sites in the world.

 7. Cinque Terre Is five ancient cities perched on cliffs above the Mediterranean ocean.
 Colorful homes seem carved into the steep rocks and cliffs.
-It’s hard to describe the wonder of these five cities of Riomaggiore, Manarola, Vernazza, Corniglia, and Monterosso.
+It’s hard to describe the wonder of these five cities Riomaggiore, Manarola, Vernazza, Corniglia, and Monterosso.
 They are so magnificent that they are surreal.
 The “Milk train” brings you to these treasures; stay the night if you can; it is extraordinary after the crowds leave.
 Manarola, the picture here, is our favorite by far.

 Did you know?